 Brisk walking counts as moderate-intensity exercise and is a terrific way to increase your physical activity.
 This type of exercise gets your heart rate going, makes you breathe harder and faster, and supports healthy blood flow.
-The Centers for Disease Control and Prevention (CDC) that you get at least 150 minutes of moderate-intensity exercise or 75 minutes of vigorous-intensity exercise each week.
+The Centers for Disease Control and Prevention (CDC)

 The faster you walk, the better.
 You can work on speeding up your walking pace by working on your technique.
 This includes improving your posture, stride, and arm motion.
 Wear comfortable athletic shoes and clothing that allows for optimum movement.

 Walking at a brisk pace helps to improve your overall fitness and has many health benefits.
 Moderate-intensity activity increases your breathing and heart rate and improves your balance and coordination.
 Brisk walking keeps your heart, lungs, and circulatory system healthy.

 It also helps to decrease the risk of chronic diseases such as heart disease, cancer, and diabetes.
 Physical exercise such as walking may help to improve your memory, slow mental decline, and decrease your risk of dementia, especially when you boost your pace.